akshay2408/listingmovies/README.md

 ## Technology and Tools Used
 - React: It is used for frontend development
-- Axios: It is used for frontend development
+- Axios: It is used to get api data from backend
-- Bootstrap: It is used for frontend development
+- Bootstrap: It is used to style our app
 - Node: It is used for backend api creation through express js framework
-- MongoDb: It is noSql database we have used for storing our app data
+- MongoDb: It is noSql database we have used for storing our app data.
+- Mongoose: Mongoose is an object modeling tool for MongoDB and Node.js , we can define our data model in just one place

+## Tools Requirement to setup:

+- Nodejs
+- Npm
+- Mongodb
+- Mongoose

 ## Setup Instructions:
-- Clone github repo
-- Run Command - npm install
-- Start Server - npm start

-## Tools Requirement:

 To get started you'll need to clone this repository: